Frequently Asked Questions.

 How should I prescribe PreCardix® to my patients?

-PreCardix® should be taken on an ongoing basis to maintain its blood pressure lowering effects if discontinued prematurely blood pressure can rise to pre-treatment levels.
+PreCardix® should be taken on an ongoing basis to maintain its effect on blood pressure health.
+If discontinued prematurely blood pressure can rise to pre-treatment levels.
+Patients taking PreCardix® should measure and monitor their blood pressure levels at home and with their health care provider to confirm safety and effectiveness similar to pharmaceutical treatment.

 How soon can patients expect to see a reduction in blood pressure after starting PreCardix®?